silaspe/maths/docs/rand.md

 .

 I hope you have a good Thursday!
 Also, it's NOT exam day and I'm about to go to class $1$ last time!

+.

+I hope you have a good Friday!